-Join J. Scott Giaquinta for an in-depth discussion in this video REAKTOR as a sample mangler, part of Up and Running with REAKTOR.
+Join J. Scott Giaquinta for an in-depth discussion in this video REAKTOR as a sample mangler, part of Learning REAKTOR.

 - I'm gonna show you a couple of the sample mangling ensembles that come with Reaktor.
 Now, the difference between these ensembles as opposed to the synths and the grooveboxes that I showed you, is that these don't generate sounds from oscillators.
 These actually use sample files that are located on your disc.
 So first, let's click on Factory to get to the ensembles, we'll go into Ensembles, Classics, and we'll go to Sample Transformer this time.
 Let's choose GrainStates.
 Now when I open this, it's gonna start playing automatically.
 And it won't start modulating itself until I hit play on my dock, cause it needs the time code for a reference, so.